Pisen99/pp1/README.md

 * ![screenshot](../project-1.resub/assets/images/hero.jpg)

   ### F3, Iframe video
       The main purpose of the iframe video is to show the visitor what they can discover themselves if they think outside the box.
-Do they have a life hack or home remedy, they might get inspired and leave a comment to the website to create more content.
+Do they have a life hack or home remedy, they might get inspired and leave a comment to the website allowing the website to grow.
-      The video is fast with it's purpose user gets their answers fast and a little bit about life-hacks or remedies.

   ### F4, Icons with a href
       three icons being used at the end of the website, allowing user to click on them to take them where the icon(logo) is but in another tab.

+    ### F5, Scroll up button
+        Creating a button to float along on the side as the user scrolls on website.
+        Giving them the option to click on the up icon button and go back to top where they can accsses the menu again.
+        I used anchor element to make the button and put an icon inside of it.
+        I styled it to have a green see through effect, that way it wont be taking over other content.

-  ### F5, Footer
+  ### F6, Footer
       The footer contains what is needed for the visitor to take the next step.
       Discover more of throughout Instagram, Facebook or Twitter.
 * ![screenshot](images.readme/footer.png)